zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 USERNAME:/u/username/hash: >
 ```

 This is a worst-case scenario of a bad mismatch.
-You can check the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.
+To find out what the problem is, you could, for example, start by checking the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.

-The hash files `RuntimeHash.txt` are kept in case you want to use a GUI tool to perform a better file comparison.
+The hash files mentioned above are left in the `/u/username/hash` directory in case you want to use a GUI tool to perform a better file comparison.

 ### Match